GauravK1997/Bank-Note-Authentication/README.md

 # Bank-Note-Authentication

+* ## About the Project

-## This is an End-to-End Data Science Project built to predict whether a bank note is Legit or not.
+### This is an End-to-End Data Science Project built to predict whether a bank note is Legit or not.

-## The Project has been deployed on Heroku Cloud Platform.
+### The Project has been deployed on Heroku Cloud Platform.

-## The Web App is live at: https://bank-note-authent-gaurav.herokuapp.com/
+### The Web App is live at: https://bank-note-authent-gaurav.herokuapp.com/
 ---
-## A glimpse of the Project
+* ## A glimpse of the Project

 ### 1) If the note is legit